Prerequisites

 Install the Milvus Operator.
 See the Operator installation guide for more details.

-This installs the Milvus Custom Resource Definition (CRD), which is used to define Milvus clusters, along with the Operator that manages them.
+This installs the Milvus Custom Resource Definition (CRD), which defines Milvus clusters, along with the Operator that manages them.
 It creates a new namespace called

 milvus-operatorfor the Operator itself.
-It’s possible to addmilvus-operatoras a dependency to the CoreWeave chart (which you’ll download in the next step), but it’s preferred to install it in a separate namespace from the database.
+You can addmilvus-operatoras a dependency to the CoreWeave chart (which you’ll download in the next step), but installing it in a separate namespace from the database is preferred.
 The Operator can manage multiple Milvus clusters in different namespaces. - Clone the CoreWeave Milvus chart repository at: https://github.com/coreweave/reference-architecture/tree/main/tooling/vector_dbs/cw-milvus

 -